Krzysiu-me/Python-Projects/README.md

-# Basic Python Projects
+# Basic Python Tutorials & Projects

-A curated collection of beginner-level Python scripts and mini-applications.
-These projects are designed to teach and reinforce fundamental Python concepts such as variables, functions, loops, conditionals, and user input.
-Each project is easy to follow, well-commented, and intended for anyone looking to get hands-on practice with Python programming.
+A growing collection of beginner-friendly Python scripts and mini-applications.
+Each project is crafted to help you learn and practice essential Python concepts—including variables, functions, loops, conditionals, and user input.
+Every script is clearly explained, well-commented, and designed to be both easy to follow and fun to experiment with.

 Example Projects: